 DAY 10: one glass of wine if you must!
 That's a far gentler transition for your body after such a carefully curated eating plan and gives you nearly a whole 10 days of detoxing.

-The rest of the time, during back to normal life, I do what I normally do: try not to have booze between Sunday and Thursday, eat a healthy diet with lots of veg & oily fish, most of the time, have my smoothie every day, allow a few treats, try to walk 10 thousand steps a day (I'm doing it at the moment for the whole month of October to raise money for the RSPCA, link here) & do weights & Pilates a couple of times a week.
+The rest of the time, during back to normal life, I do what I normally do: try not to have booze between Sunday and Thursday, eat a healthy diet with lots of veg & oily fish, most of the time, have my smoothie every day, allow a few treats, try to walk 10 thousand steps a day & do weights & Pilates a couple of times a week.
 That's it!
-Fasting a couple of times a year like this is a much nicer option for me than doing 2 days every single week, although it does have its place for a lot of people.
+Fasting a couple of times a year like this is a much nicer option for me than doing 2 days every single week, as in the 5:2 diet, although it does have its place for a lot of people.

 SO THE RESULTS - drum roll..........